James Hamilton, 6th Duke of Hamilton: Early years and education

 On 2 March 1743, he succeeded to his father's title of Duke of Hamilton.

 Death

 He died on 17 January 1758, aged 33, at Great Tew, Oxfordshire from a cold caught whilst out hunting.
 He was buried in February 1758 at the family mausoleum at Hamilton, South Lanarkshire.

+Holyrood Palace and Abbey

+The Duke was hereditary keeper of the Palace of Holyroodhouse in Edinburgh, but all but his apartments in the building had been reduced to a state of dereliction by the time of his death.
+He was responsible for commissioning the reroofing of Holyrood Abbey with stone slabs.
+The excessive weight of the new roof caused it to collapse in 1768, taking more of the building with it.

 Freemasonry

 The 6th Duke of Hamilton held the position of Right Worshipful Master of the local Masonic Lodge, Hamilton Kilwinning No.7 for three consecutive years from 1753 to 1755.